Karin Sowada

 Karin Nicole Sowada (born 1 November 1961) is an Australian archaeologist and former politician.
 She served two years as an Australian Democrats senator for New South Wales between 1991 and 1993.
 In 1998, she was a republican delegate to the Constitutional Convention.
-From 1996–2005, she was the assistant curator of the Nicholson Museum at the University of Sydney.
-From 2008–2015, she was Chief Executive Officer of the Anglican Deaconess Institution Sydney.
+From 1996 to 2005, she was the assistant curator of the Nicholson Museum at the University of Sydney.
+From 2008 to 2015, she was chief executive officer of the Anglican Deaconess Institution Sydney.

 Early life and education

 Sowada was born in Sydney in November 1961, the first of three children to Valentin and Helen Sowada.
 Her father was a photographer whose picture "The Rigger" was published by the Sydney Morning Herald in 1965.
 She went to Bronte Public School and Randwick North High School and started her working life as a strapper in the thoroughbred horse racing industry.
 She briefly worked as an insurance broker before commencing studies at the University of Sydney.
 She graduated with a Bachelor of Arts in archaeology in 1989.